bala@ciatel-corp

 What it is

 A research system that runs every morning before you get to your desk.
 It finds UK businesses that match the kind of customer you sell to, reads their websites, pulls their reviews, and hands your sales rep a one-page call brief with talking points — so the rep walks into the call already knowing the prospect.
-Currently paused (no live billing) until a client switches it on.

 Why I built it